isavita/mcp/README.md

 - **Standard-Compliant**: Full implementation of the JSON-RPC 2.0 based MCP specification
 - **Transport Agnostic**: Extensible with pluggable transports (currently supports stdio)
+- **Tool Integration**: Seamless access to filesystem operations, prompts, and more

 ## Installation